floatzcss/floatz/README.md

 ####Using spacers in modern browsers

 Since **floatz 1.3.0** *boxes* are using *box-sizing: border-box* by default.
-Thus is is not necessary to add extra *divs* for creating whitespace in such cases.
+Thus it is not necessary to add extra *divs* for creating whitespace in such cases.
 The *spacers* can simply be added to the *boxes* side by side with *layouters*.

 ```
 Examples
 ```

-> Please note: if older browsers have to be supported it is still necessary to use the 'old' method with separate *divs* for each *spacer*, otherwise the layout will collapse.
-See http://caniuse.com/css3-boxsizing for which browsers do not support *box-sizing*.
+> Please note: if legacy browsers have to be supported it is still necessary to use the 'old' method with separate *divs* for each *spacer*, otherwise the layout will collapse.
+See http://caniuse.com/css3-boxsizing for information about which browsers do / do not support *box-sizing*.

 ##Layouting pages
 ###Layouting pages with boxes